Unit-free and robust detection of differential expression from RNA-Seq data: Introduction

 In this paper, we will propose a unified statistical model for joint detection of differential gene expression and between-sample normalization.
 We will introduce the model and an efficient algorithm for model fitting in Section~\ref{sec:model}.
-Comparisons with existing methods will be given in Section~\ref{sec:experiments}, followed by discussions in Section~\ref{sec:discussion}.
+Comparisons with existing methods in simulated and real data sets will be given in Section~\ref{sec:experiments}, followed by discussions in Section~\ref{sec:discussion}.